 - reduced immune responses

-Taking the action to care for yourself empowers you with a life long skill set to reduce the occurrences of ongoing mental health issues.
-Cultivating the grounds for perseverance, gratitude, and resiliency .
+Taking action and caring for yourself empowers you with a life long skill set to reduce the occurrences of ongoing mental health issues.

 In 2019, 61 Million Americans reported having a mental illness and 19 million Americans reported suffering from depression (SAMHSA, 2020).